squareRoot3/Target-Guided-Conversation/readme.md

 python train.py --mode test --agent kernel
 ```

 The retrieval agent and the retrieval_stgy agent share the same retrival module.
-You are only need to train one of them:
+You only need to train one of them:

 ```shell
 python train.py --mode train --agent retrieval